Calibrating multi-dimensional complex ODE from noisy data via deep neural networks: Abstract

-Ordinary differential equations (ODEs) are widely used to model complex dynamics that arises in biology, chemistry, engineering, finance, physics, etc. Calibration of a complicated ODE system using noisy data is generally very difficult.
-In this work, we propose a two-stage nonparametric approach to address this problem.
-We first extract the de-noised data and their higher order derivatives using boundary kernel method, and then feed them into a sparsely connected deep neural network with ReLU activation function.
-Our method is able to recover the ODE system without being subject to the curse of dimensionality and complicated ODE structure.
-When the ODE possesses a general modular structure, with each modular component involving only a few input variables, and the network architecture is properly chosen, our method is proven to be consistent.
-Theoretical properties are corroborated by an extensive simulation study that demonstrates the validity and effectiveness of the proposed method.
-Finally, we use our method to simultaneously characterize the growth rate of Covid-19 infection cases from 50 states of the USA.
+Ordinary differential equations (ODEs) are widely used to model complex dynamics that arise in biology, chemistry, engineering, finance, physics, etc. Calibration of a complicated ODE system using noisy data is generally challenging.
+In this paper, we propose a two-stage nonparametric approach to address this problem.
+We first extract the de-noised data and their higher order derivatives using boundary kernel method, and then feed them into a sparsely connected deep neural network with rectified linear unit (ReLU) activation function.
+Our method is able to recover the ODE system without being subject to the curse of dimensionality and the complexity of the ODE structure.
+We have shown that our method is consistent if the ODE possesses a general modular structure with each modular component involving only a few input variables, and the network architecture is properly chosen.
+Theoretical properties are corroborated by an extensive simulation study that also demonstrates the effectiveness of the proposed method in finite samples.
+Finally, we use our method to simultaneously characterize the growth rate of COVID-19 cases from the 50 states of the United States.